gfhd0054/XD_hifi_proto/XD.md

 ## POV

-- “League of Legend” league match viewers, who watch it regularly...
+- "League of Legend" league match viewers, who watch it regularly...

 - are looking for more enjoyable way to watch matches...